 The car came, the car ran through a puddle, the man was submerged with a toxic mixture.
 So goes the story of getting caught in the rain in the city.
 It’s right up there with bottomed out grocery bags and poo-encrusted sneakers.
-However, that doesn’t mean you have to sequester yourself in your apartment whenever the angry wind-blowing cloud emoji replaces the sun.
-From old-school bowling alleys to cozy bookstores, there are many great places to spend a rainy day in NYC.
+However, that doesn’t mean you have to sequester yourself in your apartment whenever a little rain comes to town.
+From old-school bowling alleys and VR arcades to cozy bookstores and dine-in movie theaters, there are many great places to spend a rainy day in NYC.
 So pop on your poncho and seek shelter from the storm at these great destinations:

 The Gutter Bar LIC, Long Island City

 This no-frills bowling alley is the perfect place to pass a rainy day.
 After a few drinks from the bar, you’ll be bowling strikes or smashing ceilings in no time.
 I was legitimately sore after bowling two games so don’t let anyone tell you it’s not a sport.